lucachiaravalloti/enhancedjava/README.md

 	[...]
 }
 ```
 3. Write yout model class extending the abstract class EnhancedAbstractTableModel.
-You have to implement only one method which signature is:
+You have to implement only one method with this signature
 ```
 protected boolean isFieldPresent(TableFields field)
 ```